arjunchadda1/Music-Genre-Classififcation-using-KNN-methods/Music-Genre-Classification-Using-KNN-main/readme.md

 This project uses K-Nearest Neighbors (KNN) to classify music genres, leveraging the GTZAN Dataset from Kaggle.
 The goal is to explore the effectiveness of KNN in genre classification using extracted audio features.

 ### Project Overview
 Music genre classification is a task that categorizes audio samples into predefined genres.
-This project uses KNN, a simple yet powerful instance-based learning algorithm, to classify tracks based on feature vectors derived from audio data.
+This project uses KNN, a simple yet powerful instance-based learning algorithm, to classify tracks based on feature vectors derived from audio data

 ### 📁 Dataset